The best sandwich in every state

 North Dakota: Nordic lamb, BernBaum's, Fargo

-Tucked away in an old antique shop in downtown Fargo, this Nordic Jewish deli serves everything from bagels and latkes to sandwiches and matzo ball soup.
-Whatever you pick from the menu here is going to be delicious, but it's the Nordic lamb sandwich that deserves special attention.
-Made in a focaccia bread, it combines lamb meatloaf with sweet yet tangy pickled onions and lingonberries.
+Tucked away in an old antique shop in downtown Fargo, Nordic Jewish deli BernBaums serves an enticing range of lunch and brunch options, including bagels, latkes, matzo ball soup, and a selection of hot and cold sandwiches.
+Everything is delicious, but the Nordic lamb sandwich deserves special attention.
+Served on focaccia bread, it combines lamb meatloaf with a sweet yet tangy combo of pickled onions and lingonberries.

 Ohio: club sandwich, J & W Sandwich Shoppe, Cincinnati

-This established spot in Cincinnati whips up all the classics in its pocket-sized shop.
-You can't go wrong with J & W Sandwich Shoppe's customer favourite – the club sandwich.
-Piled high, there's plenty of bacon and ham as well as a generous amount of tomato and lettuce held together by perfectly toasted slices of white bread.
+Cincinnati's J & W Sandwich Shoppe whips up all the classics in its pocket-sized shop.
+You can't go wrong with customer favorite, the club sandwich.
+Piled high, there's plenty of bacon and ham as well as a generous amount of tomato and lettuce.
+People say the meat is incredibly flavorful, the bread is perfectly toasted, and it's just a great value sandwich.

 Oregon: oxtail French dip, Stacked Sandwich Shop, Portland

-Offering a range of smart twists on beloved classics, everything is made in-house at the Stacked Sandwich Shop in Portland, ensuring top-notch quality.
-The menu changes regularly with plenty of seasonal specials making an appearance too.
-It's one of the menu mainstays that's the best here though.
-The oxtail French dip is made with fatty braised oxtail meat that's then combined with charred onions, cremini mushrooms and is covered with a blanket of havarti cheese with a generous serving of rosemary au jus for dipping.
+Offering a range of smart twists on beloved classics, everything is made in-house at the Stacked Sandwich Shop in Portland.
+The menu changes regularly with plenty of seasonal specials, but the oxtail French Dip is a mainstay – and with good reason.
+Fatty braised oxtail meat is combined with charred onions, garlic and horseradish toum (a Lebanese-style sauce), and cremini mushrooms, covered with a blanket of havarti cheese and served in a hoagie from local bakery Grand Central.
+It comes with a generous serving of rosemary au jus for dipping.

 Pennsylvania: cheesesteak, Pat's King of Steaks, Philadelphia

-The undisputed home of cheesesteak, Philadelphia and its signature crusty roll filled with juicy beef steak slices, fried onions and green peppers and Cheez Whiz or melted provolone on top is one of the most famous sandwiches in the whole country.
-Said to have been invented by a Philly hot dog vendor, now called Pat's King of Steaks, in the 1930s, the cheesesteak is unbeatable.
+Philadelphia's signature crusty roll filled with juicy beef steak slices, fried onions, green peppers, and provolone or Cheez Whiz is one of the most famous sandwiches in the whole country.
+It's said to have originated at Pat's King of Steaks – then a humble hotdog stand – in the 1930s, and the cheesesteaks at Pat's remain unbeatable, making it the perfect spot to sample this legendary sandwich.

 South Carolina: sesame shrimp, The Southern General, Johns Island

 Celebrating the best traditions of Southern comfort food, Southern General's sandwiches are second-to-none.
 With a menu full of classics updated with creative twists, it's the sesame shrimp sandwich that regulars come back for.
-The shrimp is fried to crispy perfection in a panko coating and laid on top of sweet chilli slaw, oven roasted tomatoes and spicy mayo in a grilled local honey hoagie.
+The shrimp is fried to crispy perfection in a panko coating and laid on top of sweet chili slaw, oven roasted tomatoes, and spicy mayo, all in a grilled local honey hoagie.

-South Dakota: Schnitzelwich, Bread & Circus, Sioux Falls
+South Dakota: curried cauliflower, Bread & Circus, Sioux Falls

-Opened by long-time friends Barry Putzke and Jordan Taylor, Bread & Circus Sandwich Kitchen focuses on local ingredients handcrafted into the most incredible sandwiches.
-Everyone's favourite is the Schnitzelwich, which is a tender-as-you-like breaded pork tenderloin schnitzel paired with horseradish and poppy seed slaw and Dijonaise all in a toasted Texas toast.
+Opened by long-time friends Barry Putzke and Jordan Taylor, Bread & Circus Sandwich Kitchen focuses on local ingredients crafted into the most incredible sandwiches.
+A consistent favorite is the vegan–friendly curried caulifower, which is paired with red lentil hummus, arugula, and cilantro, on a locally baked pitta bread.
+Customers say it's really flavorful, with a slight kick.

 Tennessee: smoked BBQ beef brisket, Mitchell Delicatessen, Nashville